naipmoro/naipmoro.github.io/_posts/2020-07-24-n-modulator.md

 title: "The n-modulator"
 date: 2020-07-24
 ---
-A brief overview of the _n_-modulator, a generaliztion of Spencer-Brown's original modulator circuit.
+A brief overview of the _n_-modulator, a generalization of Spencer-Brown's original modulator circuit.
 <!--more--> $\newcommand{\stm}[1]{\small{#1}}$